Stochastic Treatment Choice with Empirical Welfare Updating: Introduction

-Our approach is also related to that of \cite{Bissiri2016} and \cite{csaba2020learning}, where loss function-driven (quasi-Bayes) updating rules are proposed.
+Our approach is also related to that of \citet{Bissiri2016} and \citet{csaba2020learning}, where loss function-driven (quasi-Bayes) updating rules are proposed.
 Rather than follow their approach by adopting exponentiated loss as a quasi-likelihood and solving the quasi-Bayesian decision problem, we obtain an optimal learning rule by minimising a high probability upper bound on welfare regret.
-This way of establishing optimality is similar to the structural risk minimisation approach of \citet{Vapnik1998} and the \emph{Probably Approximately Correct} (henceforth, PAC) analysis proposed by \citet{Valiant1984}, which was extended to the study of randomised predictors in \citet{Shawe-Taylor1997}, and \citet{McAllester1999}, constituting the development of PAC-Bayes theory.
-For classification and regression problems, various PAC-Bayes bounds on prediction generalisation errors are obtained in \cite{Seeger2002}, \citet{McAllester2003}, \citet{Germain2009}, \citet{catoni2007pac}, \citet{Begin2014}, \citet{Begin2016}, \citet{Derbeko2004}, and \citet{Pentina2015}, and can accommodate quasi-Bayesian procedures similar to ours.
+This way of establishing optimality is similar to the structural risk minimisation approach of \citet{Vapnik1998} and the \emph{Probably Approximately Correct} (henceforth, PAC) analysis proposed by \citet{Valiant1984}, which was extended to the study of randomised predictors in \citet{McAllester1999}, and \citet{Shawe-Taylor1997}, constituting the development of PAC-Bayes theory.
+For classification and regression problems, various PAC-Bayes bounds on prediction generalisation errors are obtained in \citet{Begin2014,Begin2016}, \citet{catoni2007pac}, \citet{Derbeko2004}, \citet{Germain2009}, \citet{McAllester2003}, \citet{Pentina2015}, and \citet{Seeger2002}, and can accommodate quasi-Bayesian procedures similar to ours.
 See \citet{Guedj2019} for a recent review of this literature.
 To our knowledge, the PAC-Bayes bounds that we derive for treatment choice are new to the literature and offer a contribution of independent interest.
+We also note that \citet{pellatt2022pac} makes use of PAC-Bayes theory to analyse the treatment allocation problem with stochastic assignment rules under a budget (or resource) constraint.